A proof-of-principle experiment on the spontaneous symmetry breaking machine and numerical estimation of its performance on the $K_{2000}$ benchmark problem: Conclusion

 \section{Conclusion}

 We have successfully demonstrated experimentally the operation of SSBM and confirmed its promise as a new physically implemented type COP solver.
-This result also strongly supports the existence of a duality (correspondence) between the IMLS states that appear in SSBM and the stable states of the IMS.
+This result also strongly supports the existence of a duality (correspondence) between the Ising-model-like system states that appear in SSBM and the stable states of the Ising model system.
 In addition, the characteristics were evaluated by numerical simulation on a benchmark problem ($K_{2000}$), assuming application to large-scale problems.
 The results of 1000 simulations with different fluctuations confirm that SSBM is able to search for states corresponding to 99.7\% of the best cut value currently known, without statistical variability.
-This is due to the inherent properties of SSBM, rooted in its principles and not found in other solvers, and is expected to be a significant advantage in applications.
+This is a unique characteristic rooted in SSBM's principles, not found in other solvers, and has the potential to become a distinct advantage in the future.
+However, in configurations that realize all individual pSIs presented here via optical interference, as the number of pSIs increases, the optical power of each individual pSI must be reduced, making the SN ratio of the optical pulses the root cause of a severe scalability problem.
+Similarly, for coherent Ising machine, a solver also using optical pulses, no experimental reports exist of configurations achieving Ising interactions solely through optical interference, even for problems where all spins are coupled.
+This is because coherent Ising machine faces challenges similar to those of SSBM.
+This scalability problem is expected to be solvable by following the example of coherent Ising machine, which succeeded in experimental application to the fully-connected problem with N=100000 \cite{Honjo}.
+This scalability issue is expected to be resolved by following the example of coherent Ising machine, which successfully applied to the N=100,000 fully connected problem.
+There, the problem is addressed using a method termed a measurement and feedback scheme: optically encoded signals corresponding to spins are converted to electrical signals, then interactions are computed digitally using an FPGA, and finally the computed interactions are feedback as optical signals via electro-optical conversion.